Trump’s shocking defense of North Korea's dictator caps a failed summit

 — Donald J. Trump (@realDonaldTrump) September 26, 2017

-During his first State of the Union address last year, Melania Trump’s guests included North Korean defector Ji Seong-ho and Warmbier’s parents.
+During his first State of the Union address last year, guests included North Korean defector Ji Seong-ho and Warmbier’s parents.
 During his speech, Trump said, “No regime has oppressed its own citizens more totally or brutally than the cruel dictatorship in North Korea.”

 But all that has changed.
 Trump’s about-face on Warmbier’s imprisonment comes amid a broader strategic shift in how the administration has approached North Korea.
 After having once threatened the country with “fire and fury,” Trump has now met twice with its reclusive leader within a year.
 (Their latest summit this week in Hanoi ended early after Kim refused to meet US demands to destroy his nuclear weapons.)
-As Trump’s praise of Kim—as a “my friend” and a leader who “loves his people“—has ratcheted up, his once-frequent mentions of the country’s human rights record have receded.
+As Trump’s praise of Kim—”my friend” and a leader who “loves his people“—has ratcheted up, his once-frequent mentions of the country’s human rights record have receded.

 In fact, the ghastly conditions of North Korea’s prisons were, in Trump’s telling, even more reason to believe that Warmbier’s mistreatment was a matter of circumstance rather than the result of direction from Kim.

 “Those prisons are rough.
 They’re rough places,” Trump said. “[Kim] knew the case very well, but he knew it later.
-And, you got a lot of people.
+And you got a lot of people.
 Big country.”